TurboDuo: North America

 With the release of the TurboDuo, TTI reduced the retail price of the TurboGrafx-CD peripheral for the TurboGrafx-16 to $150.00, and began marketing the Super System Card, which enabled the TurboGrafx-CD to play the new Super CD games.
-The Super System Card is programmed with the updated v3.0 BIOS, and increases the TurboGrafx-16's RAM by 192 kilobytes.
+The Super System Card is programmed with the updated v3.0 BIOS, and increases the TurboGrafx-CD's RAM by 192 kilobytes.
 The TurboGrafx-CD requires the updated BIOS to read Super CD discs, and the additional RAM to run the software capably.
 The Super System Card retailed for US$65 or, when bundled with the TurboDuo's Super CD compilation disc, US$95.
 TTI also offered the Super System Card via mail order, which provided the original TurboGrafx-CD with the 192 KB RAM upgrade.

 Unlike the previous consoles which used actual game characters as mascots, for the TurboDuo marketing campaign TTI created a character called "Johnny Turbo".
 Turbo, a superhero character, was the alter ego of Jonathan Brandstetter, who himself was based in part on real-life game developer and TurboDuo brand manager John C. Brandstetter.
 Consisting of a three comic campaign that ran in issues of Electronic Gaming Monthly, the stories featured Johnny opposing agents of the company "FEKA" (a thinly veiled parody of Sega) who were tricking children into buying their CD-based add-on instead of the TurboDuo.
 Reactions to the advertising campaign were negative, with Jonathan J. Burtenshaw of GameSpy decrying them as "petty" and "overly confrontational," and further conjectured that it hurt TurboDuo sales.
 Despite this Turbo would later resurface as a playable character voiced by Brandstetter in the 2019 puzzle game Crystal Crisis, and in name and image only for Johnny Turbo's Arcade, a Data East arcade game compilation for the Nintendo Switch produced by Brandstetter's company Flying Tiger Development.